Low-Battery-Squad/eco395m-midterm/README.md

 | **hdd_t** | NOAA Climate Data Online (CDO) API | - Calculated daily Heating Degree Days from temperature data.<br>  - Smoothed using 3-day rolling average. | Reflects heating demand intensity. |

 ## 4. Data Analysis(OLS Model)

+This section details the empirical strategy and implementation of the OLS regression model used to examine the determinants of daily electricity prices in the ERCOT market.

+### 4.1 Model Specification

+We estimate the following baseline model:

+ln(Price_t) = β0 + β1 * ln(Load_t) + β2 * CDD_t + β3 * HDD_t + β4 * RenewableShare_t + ε_t

+- **Dependent variable:** ln(Price) — the natural log of daily average wholesale prices.
+- **Main regressor:** ln(Load) — daily total system load (log-transformed), capturing demand pressure.
+- **Climate controls:** CDD (Cooling Degree Days) and HDD (Heating Degree Days) — weather-driven energy demand.
+- **Supply-side variable:** RenewableShare — proportion of renewables in total daily generation.

+The log-log functional form allows interpreting β1 directly as **price elasticity** with respect to system load.

+---

+### 4.2 Regression Procedure

+The OLS estimation is implemented in Python using `pandas` and `statsmodels`, and follows these steps:

+1. **Data Loading:**
+   Load the cleaned and merged dataset (`preprocessed_data.csv`) containing all variables aligned on daily frequency.

+2. **Variable Definition:**
+   - `ln_Price` as the dependent variable
+   - `ln_Load`, `CDD_t`, `HDD_t`, and `RenewableShare_t` as independent variables
+   - A constant term is added using `sm.add_constant()`.

+3. **Model Fitting:**
+   Use `sm.OLS(y, X_with_const).fit()` to estimate the model.
+   The summary output provides coefficients, standard errors, p-values, R², F-statistics, and other key diagnostics.

+4. **Significance Testing:**
+   - Individual significance is assessed using t-tests.
+   - Overall model significance is assessed using an F-test.
+   - Conventional significance stars are assigned (*** p<0.01, ** p<0.05, * p<0.1).

+---

+### 4.3 Diagnostic Tests

+To verify OLS assumptions and model validity, several diagnostic checks are performed:

+- **Durbin–Watson test:**
+  Tests for autocorrelation in residuals.
+Values close to 2 indicate no serial correlation.

+- **Residual distribution analysis:**
+  Histograms and time plots are used to check whether residuals are centered around zero and approximately normal.

+- **Goodness of fit:**
+  R² and adjusted R² summarize model fit.
+The F-statistic confirms whether regressors are jointly significant.

+- **Multicollinearity & omitted variables:**
+  Variables are chosen to minimize omitted variable bias.
+Additional checks (e.g., VIF) can be added for robustness.

+---

+### 4.4 Output and Reproducibility

+The pipeline automatically:

+- Exports regression coefficients and significance levels to `ols_coefficients.csv`
+- Saves the fitted model as `ols_model.pkl` for reuse without refitting
+- Generates visual outputs:
+  - `ols_fitted_actual.png` — Actual vs. fitted ln(Price)
+  - `ols_coefficients_plot.png` — coefficient plot with confidence intervals
+  - Residual diagnostics figures
+- Creates a markdown report (`ols_regression_report.md`) summarizing key statistics

+This structured process ensures full reproducibility and allows for easy extensions such as adding lag structures, interaction terms, or robustness checks.

 ## 5. Result and Visualization
 This folder estimates a simple price model on daily data and visualizes the fit.